 The Arapahoe Library District believes that a public library has a profound responsibility to enable its patrons to choose freely from a variety of diverse offerings.

 It therefore affirms these propositions:

 - It is in the public interest to make available a diversity of views and expressions, including those which are unorthodox or unpopular with the majority.

 - Employees and Trustees of the Arapahoe Library District do not endorse every idea or presentation available in the district.
 No one employee or trustee may establish his or her own political, moral or aesthetic views as a standard for determining what should be purchased or circulated.

-- The Arapahoe Library District does not bar access to writings on the basis of the personal history, race, nationality, sex, age, sexual orientation or political affiliation of the author.
+- The Arapahoe Library District does not bar access to writings on the basis of the personal history, race, nationality, sex, age, sexual orientation, political affiliation or religion of the author.

 - The Arapahoe Library District does not label or characterize information provided to the public.